Technology-for-the-Poorest-Billion/2024-ideabatic-beam/www/techsummary.md

 ### Electronics module
 Within the electronics module, all the electrical componens are housed with a focus towards maintaining water resistance.
+In use, the final prototype works great, with the one drawback being the battery life.

 The list of components used in the final prototype can be found below, with the appropriate soldering carried out:
 - Pi Pico
 - OLED display